Wednesday, October 8, 2025

 MySQL LIKE: (%) percentage wildcard

-Let us assume that there is a product table that contains product information, including its name.
-We want to find all products with paint in their name.
-We can use the % wildcard to match any characters before or after the word paint as follows:
+Let’s say you have a product table containing product information, including names.
+If you want to find all products with the word paint anywhere in their name, you can use the % wildcard before and after the keyword:

 MySQL LIKE - percentage wildcard